THE MUDDLE FAMILIES

 Thomas and Ann’s ninth child was David Boorer who was born at Williams River to the north of Dungog in New South Wales on 11 October 1875.
 David married in 1896 and had three children.
 He died in Taree registration district in New South Wales on 9 June 1947, at the age of 71.

-Isaac and Amelia’s sixth child (Isaac’s seventh) was Edward Muddle who was born at Buxted in Sussex, and baptised at St Margaret the Queen Church in Buxted on 3 July 1836.
+Isaac and Amelia’s sixth child (Isaac’s seventh) was Edward Muddle who was born at Buxted in Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 3 July 1836.
 Then in 1838 Edward, at the age of 2, emigrated from England to New South Wales, with the rest of the family, on the William Metcalfe.
 There seem to be no more records of Edward after the family’s arrival in Sydney, so it’s thought that Edward probably died during the first few years that the family was in Australia.

-Isaac and Amelia’s seventh child (Isaac’s eighth) was Charles Muddle who was born at Ivy Hole in High Hurstwood within Buxted Parish, Sussex on 15 March 1838, and baptised at St Margaret the Queen Church in Buxted on 15 April 1838.
+Isaac and Amelia’s seventh child (Isaac’s eighth) was Charles Muddle who was born at Ivy Hole in High Hurstwood within Buxted Parish, Sussex on 15 March 1838, and baptised at the Parish Church of St Margaret the Queen in Buxted on 15 April 1838.
 Charles was his name in the baptism register, but his birth was registered with the name Henry; as this registration was done by surgeon Peter Lyon and not a family member it’s thought more likely that this is the incorrect record.
 Then just two weeks after his baptism Charles is thought to have started on the emigration from England to New South Wales with the rest of the family, but as there is no record of Charles arriving in Sydney or of him having died on the voyage, it must be assumed that he died in England before they sailed.

 Isaac and Amelia’s eighth child (Isaac’s ninth) was Isaac Muddle who was born at Gresford in Paterson registration district, New South Wales on 23 September 1839, and baptised at Houghton Parish Church on 24 March 1840.
 Isaac ‘married’ Ann (no marriage recorded has been found, so it may have been a common law marriage), and they had one child who was born during 1865 in Wellingrove registration district, which is about 220 miles north of Newcastle in New South Wales.
 Isaac died on 23 June 1899, at the age of 59, in Armidale registration district, which is about 60 miles south of Wellingrove.
 Nothing more is know of Ann or her daughter, and it’s possible that they reverted to using Ann’s maiden name, which is unknown.